 For residential communities, deliveries can be overwhelming.
 There are now more food deliveries — and delivery persons — entering your community than ever before.
-With that in mind, how do apartment buildings set up a food delivery process that is safe, sustainable, and that enhances the resident experience?
+With that in mind, how do apartment buildings set up a food delivery process that is safe, sustainable, and enhances the resident experience?

 We’ve put together this list of tips to help property staff safely manage food delivery.
 While every community is different, these tips will provide a foundation to create a well-oiled (and safe) apartment building food delivery process.